 Once upon a time (30 years ago), Rie and I met up in Bangkok.
 Weird things happen when we travel together.
 Ummm, I’ll save up our airport story for another day.
 On this day, Rie wanted to go to Wat Arun, a very famous temple across the river.
 We decided to go by ferry boat, similar to a regular bus service, running up and down the river.
 The ferry boat is much cheaper than a tuk-tuk.

 Like a warped vision of a romantic movie, Rie calls ‘Mary.’
 And I return, ‘Rie’.
 Ah, but no worries.
 I see another ferry coming immediately behind.
 This one I jump on first before it can leave.
-The monks stride on not far behind.
-As the boats pass close by to each other, I yell to Rie that I would meet her at the agreed-upon stop.
+The monks stride on close behind.
+As the boats pass each other, I yell to Rie that I would meet her at the agreed-upon stop.
 Little did we know that these ferry boats don’t stop at every stop.
 When the moneytaker comes around to you, you’re supposed to tell them where you want to get off as you give the money — further stops means more fare.
 Well, we didn’t know that.
 We just paid.
 Being a tourist when you don’t speak the language has a few pitfalls.

 So neither ferry stops where we expected.
 Rie ends up on the other side of the river.
 I end up too far up.
 So I ride back down and end up too far down.
 Then too far up.
 The darn ferry keeps skipping my stop!
 Confused but persistent, I decide to walk back down to the mysterious nonstop.